 I’m not a skier.
 Is there anything else for me to do?

 Well, for starters, welcome.
 You’ve come to the right place.
 Don’t get us wrong, we love downhill skiing and snowboarding, especially as we have two ski areas within easy reach of Kalispell.
+(If you are a skier be sure to take advantage of our Winter in Kalispell Ski Package – when you book two consecutive nights at a Kalispell property, we’ll give you two free lift tickets.)
 But there’s way more to winter in Kalispell than just downhill terrain.
-To name a few, we’ve got snowmobiling, cross-country skiing, snowshoeing, winter kayaking and perusing our charming downtown.
+In and around our mountain town, you can go snowmobiling, cross-country skiing, snowshoeing, winter kayaking and dog sledding.
+You can also take horseback trail rides, relax on horse-drawn sleigh rides and peruse our charming downtown.
 We’ll also dive into more, so keep reading.

 Now that we have the most frequently-asked-questions out of the way, here are our top recommendations for your first-time winter visit to Kalispell, Montana.